Core Strengths of the Non-Traditional MBA Applicant

 For instance, a background in the arts can help you excel in marketing and branding as you understand the importance of storytelling and visual appeal.
 Engineers often shine in operations and supply chain management due to their precision and analytical prowess.
 Your non-traditional skills can give you a competitive edge in your chosen post-MBA field.

 “While I thought my job was the least ‘cool’ because it wasn’t as recognizable or as common as those coming to business school, it provided me with ample opportunities to share what I did and highlight the impact I made.
-It also provided me with meaningful and memorable conversations with students, admissions folks, recruiters, and tech interviewers,” Ronquillo adds.
+It also provided me with meaningful and memorable conversations with students, admissions folks, recruiters, and tech interviewers,” Ronquillo added.

 “Sorry traditional candidates, but non-traditional candidates are coming in hot with our memorable differentiators!”